 How Do I Sign Up?

-At this point, many of the floors or houses have their applications online or provide them at a recruiting function.
+At this point, many of the floors have their applications online or provide them at a recruiting function.
 Contact each group individually for more information.

 Can I Apply To More Than One Group?

 Yes.
 You must go through the interview process with each group.
 Once you accept an offer from one group, your name will be removed from consideration from any other group.

 The housing costs are the same as living in any residence hall.
 However, additional costs associated with differing groups may be dependent on the structure of the individual groups.
 Some floors require members to pay dues either per semester or by the year, while others don’t.
 Attending an event and being involved are the best ways to get the answers you're looking for, make sure to ask.